mauriciopoppe/blog/site/content/notes/bachata.md

   the DJ would mostly play Salsa (like 5 salsa songs and then 2 bachata songs).
 - La Paz, Bolivia and Medellin, Colombia - Unfortunately I didn't have time to dance!
   I was too busy exploring many cities that I was too tired to go dancing.
-- Santo Domingo, Dominican Republic - I went to Punta Cana to relax and possible dance at night, when I rented a car the owner told me that the real bachata scene was in Santo Domingo so I drove a few hours to get there.
+- Santo Domingo, Dominican Republic - I went to Punta Cana to relax and dance at night, when I rented a car the owner told me that the real bachata scene was in Santo Domingo so I drove a few hours to get there.
 The owner recommended el ["Corito Bachatero"](https://www.instagram.com/coritobachatero) and it was amazing!
-I danced with many Dominican girls and one Colombian girl, this place plays a lot of traditional bachata which I don't usually dance to, I learned that in traditional bachata you don't make a lot of turns.
-It was a fun experience.
+I danced with many Dominican and Colombian girls, this place plays a lot of traditional bachata which I don't usually dance to, I learned that in traditional bachata you don't make a lot of turns.
+Nevertheless, it was a fun experience.

 ## My Favorites